124tranvita/my_blog/README.md

 * Delete comment

 ## To Do
-* Add ability to support login via Google, FB, Github,... using Flask-Dance and Flask-OAuth to
+* Add ability to support user login via Google, FB, Github,... using Flask-Dance and Flask-OAuth
 * Add ability to create a post with image
 * Improve UI by adding some JS and more CSS
 * ...